 A VITAL AUDIENCE

-Freed from the constraints of raising a family and with more time of their own, mature consumers seek products, services, and activities that compliment their desire to live life to the fullest.
-The mature market has over $1.6 trillion in spending power and a net worth that’s nearly twice the U.S. average.
+Seniors are freed from the constraints of raising a family and have more time of their own.
+Mature consumers seek products, services, and activities that complement their desire to live life to the fullest.
+The mature market has over $1.6 trillion in spending power and a net worth that’s almost twice the U.S. average.
 The facts speak for themselves — the mature market represents a tremendous opportunity across all categories.

 UNITED STATES MATURE MARKET